 “Mr. Clapp was talking to some students and they wanted to build a garden.
 I was like, ‘I’m actually doing that right now,’ and shared my plans with him,” Li said.

 The volunteers met in the morning during staff development days.
-Their process consisted of digging through the dry, sandy ground, laying bricks, filling the garden beds with loose soil, and, finally, planting the seeds and small plants.
+Their process consisted of digging through the dry, hard clay ground, laying bricks, filling the garden beds with loose soil, and, finally, planting the seeds and small plants.
+Some of the volunteers were part of Analyze Realize Catalyze (ARC), an interest group that researches issues to find solutions, and helped Li plan out the garden.

-“It’s been really enjoyable,” Sanjana Iyer ‘25 said.
-“I think we don’t see a lot of nature, especially around this entire school area, so I’m very happy to work with all these people and bring something a little bit brighter to the Westwood community.”
+“It’s been really enjoyable,” ARC member Sanjana Iyer ‘25 said.“I think we don’t see a lot of nature, especially around this entire school area, so I’m very happy to work with all these people and bring something a little bit brighter to the Westwood community.”

 Li, along with most of the volunteers, believes that manual labor is the most fulfilling kind of volunteering.